hshikz/landing-page/README.md

 # landing-page
-a landing page is also an exercise but top. but i'll make something more interesting to motivate me
+a landing page is also an exercise for top. but i'll make something more interesting to motivate me